 Loosestrife Bees are among the rarest bees in the Northeast.
 They are unique in collecting oils from our native Loosestrifes (Genus Lysimachia) and are thus dependent on these yellow flowers.
 There is some evidence that these bees were once more common and widespread than they are today.
-Many hours of dedicated searching in 2019 and 2020 only turned up 5 individuals.

 There is another, even rarer bee, that is an obligate kleptoparasite of Loosestrife bees and is so rare it was once thought to be globally extinct.
 It has since been re-found in several New England states.
 See Macropis Cuckoo Bee below.

-These bees are unlikely to be found away from blooming loosestrifes (June – August), however, most bees encountered on loosestrifes will not be Macropis.
+Genus level ID: These bees are unlikely to be found away from blooming loosestrifes (June – August), however, most bees encountered on loosestrifes will not be Macropis.
 Look for a larger bee (slightly smaller than a honey bee) that is moderately hairy.
 Females look like they are wearing bell-bottoms, while males have yellow marks on their face.

 Unless otherwise specified, photos are courtesy of Margarita Miklasevskaja at PCYU with funding from NSERC-CANPOLIN.

 **The links for the two VT species are drafts of the new species account format we will be rolling out in the second half of 2022**

 A good key to the three New England species can be found here.
 Some, but probably not all, will be identifiable from photos.
 The hard part is finding the bees – take lots of photos if find one!

 Dark-legged Yellow Loosestrife Bee (Macropis nuda) – Documented in the state prior to 1960, and subsequently found in 2020 and 2021.
 Perhaps the most common species in the state.